 2. Realised capital gains, net of expenses, minus realised capital losses, net of expenses, recognised during the financial year, plus net capital gains of a similar nature recognised during previous financial years and which have not been distributed or accumulated, plus or minus the balance of the capital gains equalisation account.

 The sums mentioned in points 1 and 2 may be distributed in full or in part independently of each other.

-DISTRIBUTABLE INCOME ACC UNITS DIS UNITS 5 Allocation of net income Accumulation (dividends are Distribute ed or carri ed forward as recorded on an accruals basis) decided by the management company Allocation of net realised capital gains Accumulation (dividends are Distributed or carried forward as or losses recorded on an accruals basis) decided by the management company
+DISTRIBUTABLE INCOME ACC UNITS DIS UNITS

+Allocation of net income Accumulation (dividends ar recorded e Distributed or carried forward as decided by the management

+on an accruals basis) company

+Allocation of net realised capital gains or losses Accumulation (dividends ar recorded e Distributed or carried forward as decided by the management

+on an accruals basis) company

 Payment of distributable income is made annually within five months of the financial year-end.

 Payment of distributable income payable quarterly is made within one month of the end of each calendar quarter.